 If you don't know what <options> are available, there are a few things you can do.
 First of all, you can check the command line options section of this manual.
 You can also try one of the many Frontends available for MAME.

 Alternatively, you should keep in mind the following command line options, which might be very useful on occasion:

 gives a basic summary of command line options for MAME, as explained above.

 gives you the (quite long) list of available command line options for MAME.
 The main options are described, in the Universal Commandline Options section of this manual.

 gives you a (quite long) list of available configuration options for MAME.
 These optons can always be modified at command line, or by editing them in mame.ini which is the main configuration file for MAME.
 You can find a description of some configuration options in the Universal Commandline Options section of the manual (in most cases, each configuration option has a corresponding command line option to configure and modify it).

 creates a brand new mame.ini file, with default configuration settings.
 Notice that mame.ini is basically a plain text file, so you can open it with any text editor (e.g. Notepad, Emacs or TextEdit) and configure every option you need.
 However, no particular tweaks are needed to start, so you can leave most of the options unaltered.

 If you execute mame64 -createconfig when you already have an existing mame.ini from a previous MAME version, MAME automatically updates the pre-existing mame.ini by copying changed options into it.

-Once you are more confident with MAME options, you may want to configure a bit more your setup.
+Once you are more confident with MAME options, you may want to adjust the configuration of your setup a bit more.
 In this case, keep in mind the order in which options are read; see Order of Config Loading for details.